 - Stop you from riding a banned e-scooter/PMD on approved public paths (even if it is LTA-approved)

 - Seize your e-scooter/PMD if they have reason to believe you have committed an offence

 Before exercising their powers, authorised officials are required to show you their identity card to prove that they are authorised to do so.
 You are encouraged to co-operate with them.

-E-scooters can be useful, viable options for last-mile transportation to and from MRT stations and bus stops, as well as a good way to carry out simple errands around your neighbourhood without having to use a car or public transport.
-However, e-scooter riders should know their rights and obligations under the AMA to avoid being fined, jailed or even having their e-scooters seized.
+E-scooters and other PMDs can be useful, viable options for last-mile transportation to and from MRT stations and bus stops, as well as a good way to carry out simple errands around your neighbourhood without having to use a car or public transport.
+However, riders of e-scooters and PMDs should know their rights and obligations under the AMA to avoid being fined, jailed or even having their e-scooters/PMDs seized.